RealGreenDragon/VoronoiMap/README.md

 # How build
 - For Linux/OSX exec build.sh
-- For Windows exec build.bat
+- For Windows exec build.bat (insert in the variable VS_PATH your Visual Studio installation path)

 # Generate and view an example scene
 - For Linux/OSX exec run.sh